-The Community Living Resource Center is committed to providing information about and access to effective multifaceted interventions that can help make these rights a reality for people with disabilities.
+This Community Living (CL) Resource Center website is committed to providing information about and access to effective multifaceted interventions that can help make these rights a reality for people with disabilities.

-The CL Resource Center is designed to assist those who support community participation among people with disabilities.
-It provides access to effective resources, programs, and practices that address two or more factors for these users and others:
+The CL Resource website is designed to assist those who support community participation among people with disabilities.
+It provides access to effective resources, programs, and practices that address two or more factors for use by:

 - Centers for Independent Living

 We invite all interested persons to explore these resources.

 - Discover the results of a “Systematic Review” of multifaceted interventions designed to improve community participation outcomes